instructure/canvas-lms/doc/lti_manual/02_tool_installation.md

 LTI 1.1 tool installation is much more simple than 1.3 or 2, since tools are directly installed in the context they are available in, and LTI 1.1's use of OAuth 1 means the only configuration information needed is a name, key and secret, and placements.
 The LTI 1.1 spec doesn't really define a format for configuring tools directly, but it does provide a format for importing external tools using Common Cartridge ([see spec, section 5](https://www.imsglobal.org/specs/ltiv1p1/implementation-guide)).
 Canvas and other Tool Consumers use this format to allow users to configure external tools, and we provide some Canvas-specific extensions to the format, including placements, and domain.
 This format is documented in the Canvas API docs [here](https://canvas.instructure.com/doc/api/file.tools_xml.html).

 1. Go to the context in which you wish to install the tool.
 This can be a Course or Account.
-2. Go to the Settings page in the left hand nav.
+2. Go to the Settings page in the left-hand nav.
 3. Go to the Apps tab, and click View App Configurations -> +App.
 4. For LTI 1.1 tools, you can choose Manual Entry, By URL, or Paste XML.
 They all do effectively the same thing.
 5. Provide the tool name, key, and secret, and other information needed, and click Submit.